-Moralizing adults who hate The Catcher in the Rye write Holden off as a foul-mouthed misanthrope; he flunks out of school, picks up a hooker, borrows money from his kid sister to spend on booze, and ends up in a mental hospital.
-With such a perverse plot, they insist, it’s no wonder Mark David Chapman blamed his obsession with the book for making him shoot and kill John Lennon.
+There’s a lot of reason to hate The Catcher in the Rye.
+Maybe you’re a nervous school administrator who thinks Holden is as a foul-mouthed misanthrope who flunks out of school, picks up a hooker, borrows money from his kid sister to spend on booze, and ends up in a mental hospital.
+No wonder Mark David Chapman blamed his obsession with the book for making him shoot and kill John Lennon, right?

-However, teens who hate Catcher usually tell a different story: Holden is a boring, whiny hypocrite who despises his life but makes zero effort to change it.
+Or maybe you’re a teenager who thinks Holden is a boring, whiny hypocrite who despises his life but makes zero effort to change it.
 He’s in love with a girl; nothing happens.
 He goes to the Big Apple; nothing happens.
 He hires a prostitute; nothing happens.
 All that scandal the censors were promising?
 It never happens.

-Holden obsesses over the loss of innocence, hero-worships his kid siblings, struggles to connect with anyone his own age, and thinks all adults are self-important phonies.
+Maybe.
+But maybe Holden is just a confused kid who obsesses over the loss of innocence, hero-worships his kid siblings, struggles to connect with anyone his own age, and thinks all adults are self-important phonies.
 For a guy who wishes he could pull a Peter Pan on his biological clock, having no forward momentum in the narrative is kind of the point.
-Which means that if you’re not interested in Holden or his struggle, the book won’t exactly have a lot of entertainment value for you.